CeciliaZhu1997/CeciliaZhu1997.github.io/about.md

 <h3>Research Projects</h3>
 - 2024.05 ~ 2024.11, Research Assistant, *Developing a Comparative Media Dataset from Web Crawl Data for Communication Science Research*, ASCoR, University of Amsterdam<br>
 - 2024.03 ~ 2024.11, Research Assistant, *Infotainment on TikTok: Effects of entertaining features in TikTok news videos on knowledge about news issues*, ASCoR, University of Amsterdam<br>
-- 2024.03, Coursework, *'Neither Females nor Males' vs. 'Both Females and Males': Female Readers’ Preference on Erotic Fantasy Universe*, Content Analysis, University of Amsterdam<br>
 - 2023.07, Workshop, *The Divine Online?
-Mapping Algorithmic Conspirituality on TikTok*, Digital Methods Initiative Summer School, University of Amsterdam<br>
+Mapping Algorithmic Conspirituality on TikTok*, Digital Methods Initiative Summer School, University of Amsterdam [[Link]](https://ceciliazhu1997.github.io/tiktok_conspirituality/)<br>
 - 2023.07, Workshop, *Revolution By Other Memes: Online Subcultures, Modular Ideologies And The Political Compass*, Digital Methods Initiative Summer School, University of Amsterdam<br>
 - 2019.08, Thesis, *Females, Male Homosexuality and Gender Hegemony: A Qualitative Analysis of Boy’s Love Novels in the Chinese Context*, Department of Media and Communications, London School of Economics and Political Science<br>
 - 2018.06, Thesis, *Innovation in Discourse Writing of We-Media Accounts: Taking the Jiang Ge Tokyo Murder Case as an Example*, School of Journalism, Renmin University of China<br>